overlay-market/overlay-risk/README.md

 # overlay-risk

-Metrics to inform our choices for per-market risk parameters.
+Metrics to inform choices for per-market risk parameters.

 ## Assumptions

-We sample data from on-chain oracles and assume the underlying feed is driven by a [Levy process](https://en.wikipedia.org/wiki/L%C3%A9vy_process) of the form
+Data is sampled from on-chain oracles and the underlying feed is assumed to be driven by a [Levy process](https://en.wikipedia.org/wiki/L%C3%A9vy_process) of the form

 ```
 P_j = P_0 * e**(mu * j * T + sig * L(j*T))